skillaipath9-cpu/BharatMartDBX-5-days-Investigation/README.md

 ---

-## Tuesday — Customer Risk Investigation
+## Day 2 — Customer Risk Investigation

 ### Focus for the Day